By Shanon Roberts, on 9 December 2021

 Take a look at the title of your video.
-Does it include the campaign’s hashtag, the name of your business, or the purpose of the video?
+Does it include the campaign’s hashtag, the name of your business, and the purpose of the video?

-Video SEO also includes the thumbnail of the video.
-When creating video thumbnails make something that will hook the audience in yet also be easy to understand what the video is about.
+The thumbnail of the video is also important in video SEO.
+When creating video thumbnails, make something that will hook the audience in yet also be easy for them to understand what the video is about.

-The most valuable aspect of viral video marketing is the ability to touch emotions on a much deeper level than in any other form of viral advertising.
-Emotions like hope, inspiration, humor, shock, or even anger can trigger the seemingly rapid-fire spread of virality.
+The most valuable aspect of viral video marketing is evoking emotion in the consumer.
+Hope, inspiration, humor, shock, or even anger can trigger rapid-fire virality.

-Viral video marketing doesn’t always have to be expensive either.
-A frequently cited example of a successful video marketing is GoPro’s Fireman Saves Kitten video.
-This video not only expertly caught the attention of millions of viewers, but it also subtly shows the durability of GoPro cameras.
-As Disruptive Advertising puts it, this video works because “It wasn’t an emotional video about GoPro–the GoPro just kind of happened to be there.”
+Viral video marketing doesn’t always have to be expensive.
+A frequently cited example of successful viral video marketing is GoPro’s Fireman Saves Kitten video.
+This video not only caught the attention of millions of viewers but also subtly showed the durability of GoPro cameras.
+As Disruptive Advertising puts it, this video works because “it wasn’t an emotional video about GoPro–the GoPro just kind of happened to be there.”

-Viral video marketing can take on many different forms.
-Some are simply traditional advertisements that take on a new life online (think of any major Superbowl commercial or Dos Equis’s Most Interesting Man in The World ads).
-Some viral videos are actually part of a larger series, like Blend Tec’s popular Will It Blend? videos, and some are simply stand alone knockouts, like Dove’s Real Beauty Sketches.
+Viral video marketing can have many different forms.
+One of them is simply traditional advertisements that take on a new life online, like Dos Equis’ Most Interesting Man in The World.
+Some are actually part of a larger series, like Blend Tec’s popular Will It Blend? videos and some are simply stand-alone knockouts, like Dove’s Real Beauty Sketches.

-Decide what kind of format you want your viral video marketing to take and what its overall impact on your brand’s message and voice will be.
-As the Dove and GoPro examples show, viral video marketing campaigns can serve as a good way to show, not tell, what it is your brand stands for and believes in.
+Decide what kind of format your video will take and what its overall impact on your brand’s message and voice will be.
+As the Dove and GoPro examples show, viral video marketing campaigns can serve as a good way to show–not tell–what your brand believes in.

 4. Optimize Across All Channels

-Often times the goal in viral marketing is to “break the internet.”
-But, in order to do so, you need to ensure that your content is as spreadable as possible and that you are optimizing the content for each platform’s unique delivery method.
+The goal of viral marketing is to “break the internet.”
+In order to do so, you need to ensure that your content is not only accessible on a variety of channels, but also optimized for each platform’s unique delivery method.

-When promoting a viral video, be aware of the maximum video times on each platform, and optimize the shorter platforms (TikTok, Instagram stories) by using fun and enticing clips that link to the longer version (like including the option to follow through to IGTV in an Instagram post).
+When promoting a viral video, be aware of the maximum time limits on each platform, and optimize the shorter platforms (TikTok and Instagram stories) by using fun and enticing clips that link to the longer version (like including the option to follow through to IGTV in an Instagram post).

 4 Examples of Viral Video Marketing